jjfumero/level-zero-tests/CONTRIBUTING.md

 You can also manually trigger a GitLab pipeline to run on your branch from the [CI/CD][ci_cd_page] page by clicking the **Run Pipeline** button.

+After building your changes, all the tests will be executed against fulsim-gen9 on Ubuntu 18.04.
+The final pipeline job (run-summarize) will dump all of the gtest output to the log, and you should review it to ensure the test(s) that were changed are executing as expected (you may have to open the raw log in order to view all the output).
+Automatic regression checking will be enabled at a future point.

 ### Manual Verification